N1h1l1sT/DescriptiveStatsR/README.md

 Notice, for example, the long right tail on WindSpeed's distribution.
 Windspeed is mainly less than 20, but it seems to be taking every value between 20 and 32, albeit very rarely.

-Also notice how much easier is to see that much of the time the Windmill produces near-zero values or very high values.
-Combining this with what we saw on boxplots, pretty much 25% it produces nothing, 25% it produces lots of power and 50% of the time it produces normal amounts of power.
+Also notice how much easier it is to see that much of the time the Windmill produces near-zero values or very high values.
+Combining this with what we saw on boxplots, pretty much 25% of the time it produces nothing, 25% it produces lots of power and 50% of the time it produces normal amounts of power.

 * The "Numerical VS Dependent.png" shows how the Dependent variable behaves as each numeric variable gets higher values